s3xyoda/cs151-tracking/README.md

 <span style="font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif; line-height: 25.6px;">To understand why this is useful to Pacman, consider the following scenario in which there is Pacman and one Ghost.
 Pacman receives many observations which indicate the ghost is very near, but then one which indicates the ghost is very far.
 The reading indicating the ghost is very far is likely to be the result of a buggy sensor.
 Pacman's prior knowledge of how the ghost may move will decrease the impact of this reading since Pacman knows the ghost could not move so far in only one move.</span>

-In this question, you will implement the `elapseTime` method in `ExactInference`<span style="line-height: 25.6px;">. </span><span style="line-height: 25.6px; font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif;">The elapseTime step should,</span><span style="line-height: 25.6px; text-rendering: optimizeLegibility; margin: 0px; padding: 0px; border: 0px; outline: 0px; font-stretch: inherit; font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif; vertical-align: baseline;"> for this problem, update the belief at every position on the map after one time step elapsing. </span><span style="font-size: 1em; line-height: 1.6em;">Your agent has access to the action distribution for the ghost through </span>`self.getPositionDistribution`<span style="font-size: 1em; line-height: 1.6em;">.
-In order to obtain the distribution over new positions for the ghost, given its previous position, use this line of code:</span>
+In this question, you will **implement the `elapseTime` method in `ExactInference`.** The elapseTime step should, for this problem, update the belief at every position on the map after one time step elapsing.
+Your agent has access to the action distribution for the ghost through </span>`self.getPositionDistribution`.
+In order to obtain the distribution over new positions for the ghost, given its previous position, use this line of code:

-<pre style="font-size: 16px; line-height: 25.6px;">newPosDist = self.getPositionDistribution(gameState, oldPos)</pre>
+``newPosDist = self.getPositionDistribution(gameState, oldPos)``

 Where `oldPos` refers to the previous ghost position. `newPosDist` is a `DiscreteDistribution` object, where for each position `p` in `self.allPositions`, `newPosDist[p]` is the probability that the ghost is at position `p` at time `t + 1`, given that the ghost is at position `oldPos` at time `t`.
 Note that this call can be fairly expensive, so if your code is timing out, one thing to think about is whether or not you can reduce the number of calls to `self.getPositionDistribution`.

-<span style="line-height: 25.6px;">Before typing any code, </span><span style="line-height: 25.6px;">write down the equation of the inference problem you are trying to solve. </span>In order to test your `predict` implementation separately from your `update` implementation in the previous question, this question will not make use of your `update` implementation.
+**Before typing any code, write down the equation of the inference problem you are trying to solve.** In order to test your `predict` implementation separately from your `update` implementation in the previous question, this question will not make use of your `update` implementation.

 Since Pacman is not observing the ghost, this means the ghost's actions will not impact Pacman's beliefs.
 Over time, Pacman's beliefs will come to reflect places on the board where he believes ghosts are most likely to be given the geometry of the board and what Pacman already knows about their valid movements.